-A smart city generally refers to a city or region which uses information and communication technology as the enabler for providing services to and connecting with the community in a faster, more efficient and more environmentally sustainable manner.
+A Smart City generally refers to a city or region which uses information and communication technology as the enabler for providing services to and connecting with the community in a faster, more efficient and more environmentally sustainable manner.

-Smart city technology generates huge amounts of data allowing real-time insights into the City which has never been possible before.
+Smart City technology generates huge amounts of data allowing real-time insights into the City which was previously not possible.
 The introduction of smart city technology has significant implications for the way local government decisions are made and services are delivered.